Hi! I’m Emma.

 Solution

-We developed Waitless, a voice-based AI agent designed to support patients with casual, conversational check-ins.
-Instead of journaling or filling out scales, patients could simply speak to Waitless, lowering the barrier to emotional expression.
+Waitless is a voice-based AI agent designed to support patients with casual, conversational check-ins.
+Instead of journaling, patients can simply speak to Waitless, lowering the barrier to emotional expression.

-On the provider side, Waitless aggregated patient check-ins into meaningful summaries and visual dashboards, offering therapists a clearer picture of their patients’ experiences between
+Provider side: Waitless aggregates patient check-ins into meaningful summaries and visual dashboards, offering therapists a clearer picture of their patients’ experiences between sessions.

 Outcome